lineality/schema_map_production_datascience_casestudy/study_project_doc.md

 1. Working code
 2. Generated output JSON for the two schema inputs above
-3. Write-up about prompts and design decisions
+3. Write-up about design decisions